5 Ultimate Steps to Create a 3D Rendering for an Interior Design

 "How do I create a 3D rendering for an Interior Design?"
 This is a common question that interior designers ask themselves when they are looking to promote their work.
 3D renderings are used in many ways different ways that can benefit your firm.
 One of the most popular ways it's used, is to sell or market an interior design.

 3D renderings also allow you to show your client what the finished product will look like before any work begins.
 This can help ease concerns and build rapport as their designer.
 It also allows you to get feedback on the design like color choices, before anything has been finalized.
 Particularly, this means less time wasted and more money saved!

 Step 1: Your Interior Idea Being Designed as a Rendering

 One of the first steps to creating a 3D rendering is coming up with your interior idea.
 What type of space are you designing?
 A living room, kitchen, or maybe a bedroom?
 Is it going to be in an existing structure like a home or office building?
 Maybe it is a brand new building and you are starting from scratch?
 This can help determine what types of 3D renderings you need later on down the road.

-Once you have your design sketch completed (which should include some notes about where all the furniture goes), ensure that each piece is labeled appropriately.
+Once you have completed your design sketch (which should include notes about where all the furniture goes), ensure that each piece is labeled appropriately.
 Next, create floor plans that show how large everything is in relation to one another.
 This will help demonstrate the size of the furniture and where it will be in 3D space.

 You can also use interior elevations to help show the vertical dimensions of items better than a floor plan does on its own.
 For example, these drawings will give the artist more information about visualizing depth, making them perfect for showing off cabinet details!